geakstr/safenv/Readme.md

 // We need to infer Props Type manually because TypeScript
 // will not set React.Component<Props> generic type automatically.
-// @safenv/inject provides convinient `InjectedProps` type for that.
+// And @safenv/inject provides convinient `InjectedProps` type for that.
 // It can be omitted with functional components though. type Props = import("@safenv/inject").InjectedProps<typeof injector>;